chapainaashish/nepali-ukhaan-apis/README.md

 # Ukhaan Tukka API

-The UkhaanTukka API provides access to a list of Nepali idioms, known as *ukhaans* in Nepali, along with their Roman transliteration, English meaning, and an example sentence.
+The *UkhaanTukka* API provides access to a list of Nepali idioms, known as *ukhaan* in Nepali, along with their Roman transliteration, English meaning, and an example sentence.
 The API makes a request to the **`README.md`** file from <a href = ''>nepali-ukhaan</a> repository to the fetch data and can be used to fetch the full list of *ukhaan* or to search for a particular *ukhaan* based on its Nepali name, Roman transliteration, or meaning.

 # Endpoints